flyinggorilla/simulator.atterwind.info/README.md

 # The Assumptions behind the Simulator

 ## Sail
 Sails follow approximately a parabolic shape with it's max depth moved forward from the middle of the sail.
-Moving the camber or draft position forward from the middle which is a 50% position, produces a better lift and comes close to a shape of a airwing.
-In practice camber position is moved forward towards a 38-45% position relative to chord length.
+Moving the camber or draft position forward from the 50% middle position, produces a better lift and comes close to a shape of a airwing.
+In practice camber position is moved forward towards a 36-45% position relative to chord length.
 In real world, the ways to move the camber position forward are:
 * Asymmetrical shaped battens (one end is thicker then the others).
 Such battens are made to bend under longitudinal pressure already at positions of choice, so have their max bend-depth typically somewhere between 36% to 45% of length.
 [Fiberfoam battens](https://www.fiberfoam.net/products/technical-tips/) are designed and made with their position of maximum camber at between 38% and 45%.
 Similarily also [Dynaflex battens](https://dynaflexsailbattens.com/technology/).
 * Pulling the cunningham bends the mast, flattens the sail, and moves the camber position forward.
 This changes also entry and exit angle of the sail shape. (cunningham is right now experimental in the simulator and I am not happy yet with the produced sail shape, but it provides already an idea)
 * Mast rotation influences the shape.
 Popular [Fiberfoam tapered A-Class masts](https://www.catsailingnews.com/2015/02/a-class-dna-mast-now-built-by-fiberfoa.html) have a shape of 160×60 mm in the bottom to 130×45 mm in the top.